Inauguration of James A. Garfield

 The inauguration of James A. Garfield as the 20th president of the United States was held on Friday, March 4, 1881, at the East Portico of the United States Capitol in Washington, D.C.
-This was the 24th inauguration and marked the commencement of the only four-year term of James A. Garfield as president and Chester A. Arthur as vice president.
+It was the 24th inauguration and marked the commencement of the only four-year term of James A. Garfield as president and Chester A. Arthur as vice president.
 Garfield was assassinated days into this term, and Arthur ascended to the presidency.
 Chief Justice Morrison Waite administered the presidential oath of office.

 Inauguration

 Garfield left his home in Mentor, Ohio, for Washington, D.C., on Monday, February 28, 1881.

 In his address, Garfield denounced attempts to impede African-American suffrage, expressed his confidence in the gold standard, warned against the dangers of high rates of illiteracy, and admonished the practice of polygamy by members of the Church of Jesus Christ of Latter-day Saints.
 Garfield was recognized as an extremely competent public speaker, but faced difficulty when composing his inaugural address.
 Three days before his inauguration, he scrapped his speech and feverishly began work on a new one.
 Exhausted by several sleepless nights of writing, he delivered his rushed oration on March 4, but it failed to live up to the high expectations of many of those present.